 Taking challenging classes in high school is a great way to build new skills.
-And it will serve you well when you get to college, because you’ll be more prepared for the work.
-In a recent survey of college freshmen, more than half of the students surveyed said that they wish they had worked harder in high school.
+And it will serve you well when you get to college because you'll be more prepared for the work.
+In a recent survey of first-year college students, more than half of the students surveyed said they wished they had worked harder in high school.

-Honors and college-level courses are valuable for other reasons too.
-In the survey mentioned above, most of the students who took college-level courses as part of the Advanced Placement or International Baccalaureate programs said that these classes were more worthwhile and more interesting than others.
+There are other good reasons to switch classes in high school to honors and college-level courses.
+In the survey mentioned above, most students who took college-level courses as part of the Advanced Placement® or International Baccalaureate programs said that these classes were more worthwhile and interesting than others.

 Experience a Different Approach

 Honors and college-level courses differ from regular classes in various ways.
-Here is a brief overview of some of the classes that may be available to you:
+Here’s a brief overview of some of the classes that may be available to you:

 - Honors classes usually cover similar material as regular classes but at a faster pace or more deeply than regular classes

-- The College Board’s AP Program offers college-level classes that help students develop and apply skills such as reading critically, solving problems analytically and writing clearly.
-There are more than 30 classes available.
+- College Board's AP Program offers college-level classes that help students develop and apply skills, such as reading critically, solving problems analytically, and writing clearly.
+More than 30 classes are available.

 - The IB program offers college-level classes that stress developing your thinking skills and an awareness of global issues.

-- You may be able to take college courses while still in high school, either at your school or on a college campus.
+- College courses may be available for you to take while still in high school, either at your school or on a college campus.

 Find Your Passion